 Personal website: gusgreenstein.com.

 I'm a political scientist completing my PhD in the Interdisciplinary Program in Environment and Resources at Stanford University.
-I specialize in Public Administration and Environmental Governance.
+I specialize in environmental governance, public administration, and policy studies.

 Using both quantitative and qualitative methods, I study policy implementation and institutional change in the context of environmental/climate policy and international development.
 My work on policy implementation examines how organizational structure and management practice affect the outputs and performance of public agencies, and in turn, what shapes agency structure and management practice.
 My work on institutional change explores the drivers of environmental policy change in national/subnational governments and international development organizations.

-My completed and active projects address these themes in the context of deforestation control in Brazil, forest regulations (in global comparative perspective), the social-environmental safeguards of the World Bank, the allocation of climate finance in the World Bank, the allocation of development finance in USAID, and institutionally-focused environmental aid projects (across many donors).
+My completed and active projects address these themes in the context of deforestation control in Brazil, forest regulations (in global comparative perspective), the social-environmental safeguards of the World Bank, the allocation of climate finance in the World Bank, and the allocation of development finance in USAID.

 Outside of academia, I’ve worked as a consultant/research analyst for the World Bank Environment Practice, World Bank Independent Evaluation Group, The Brattle Group (an energy economics consulting firm), International Rivers, and Conservation Strategy Fund.
 As a Thomas Watson Fellow, I spent a year documenting the social-environmental impacts of large hydropower projects across South/Southeast Asia, sub-Saharan Africa, and Latin America.